auth0/docs/articles/integrations/sharepoint-apps.md

   https://${account.namespace}/login/callback?SP_APP_TOKEN&connection=CONNECTION&client_id=${account.clientId}&redirect_uri=${account.callback}

-* `connection` is just the name you will use in Auth0's connections (e.g. "sharepoint").
+* `connection` is just the name you will use in Auth0's connections (such as "sharepoint").
 * `client_id` identifies your app in Auth0 (created in steps 1).
 * `redirect_uri` is the location in your actual app, where your users will land eventually after all negotiations complete.
 If you don't specify it, it will always be the app's callback URL defined in Auth0 (it could be localhost)